 - Tag HCA social media accounts on select social media posts throughout the year so that the organization can help promote your work regularly.

 - Send in any required communication/forms according to deadlines.

-- Contribute to ongoing discussions about the organization on our Facebook member page or via email.
+- Contribute to ongoing discussions about the organization on our Facebook member page, slack page, message board, or via email.

-- Attend the HCA Film Awards and HCA TV Awards each year.
+- Attend the HCA Film Awards and HCA TV Awards each year, if possible.

 - Mention that you are a member of the HCA on your social media profiles.

 - There is a yearly membership fee of $100.